Information relating to the Building Safety Fund for the remediation of unsafe non-ACM cladding systems.

-Guidance and declaration form to ensure that payments from the fund comply with state aid regulations.
-Payments in respect of each leaseholder from the fund will need to comply with state aid regulations.
+Guidance and declaration form to ensure that payments from the fund in respect of each leaseholder comply with subsidy control requirements.

 - - This guidance explains what should be done by responsible entities at each stage of the application process.

 - - Each owner of a flat which is an Undertaking must sign and complete a state aid declaration - this guidance supports leaseholders in completing their declaration.